emmy-codes/Star-Trek-Museum/README.md

 #### New Users:

-The landing page will more geared towards new visitors and / or those new to Star Trek and wanting to know more.
-There will be clean and inviting information on what the visitor can expect to experience by visiting the museum by following the CTAS / links provided, as well as an image from each of the exhibitions to cultivate curiosity to learn more.
+The landing page will be more geared towards new visitors as well as those new to Star Trek and who want to know more.
+There will be clean and inviting information on what the visitor can expect to experience by visiting the museum by following the CTAS/links provided, as well as an image from each of the exhibitions to cultivate curiosity to learn more.

 #### Experienced Users:

-By experienced users I mean those that have visited the museum before and / or are fans of the Trek franchise and need less guidance on the page.
+By experienced users I mean those that have visited the museum before and/or are fans of the Trek franchise and need less guidance on the page.

 The other areas of the site will start with a short blurb about what the visitor will find on this page, followed by a couple of images from the museum alongside a short text.
 The idea is to pique the visitor's interest so they want to visit the museum.

-* Both pages will have short pieces of text, so as to help the visitor digest the information without being overwhelmed.
+* Both pages will have short pieces of text to help the visitor digest the information without being overwhelmed.

-* Too many images can slow the loading of the webpage, so I will be limiting to one per paragraph/section.
+* Too many images can slow the loading of the webpage, so I will be limiting their use to one per paragraph/section.

 * Each page will have a CTA that leads to the "how to get here" page to help steer traffic towards visiting the museum.